 Which Biomods are worth prioritising?

-For survival in the early and mid-game, Oxygen Control and Water Secretion are the two Passive Biomods that pay off fastest.
-Oxygen Control costs nothing to unlock and directly extends your dive time whenever you hold still, which is more often than you might expect during exploration.
-Water Secretion requires only a Water Slug scan and passively generates drinking water, which removes one of the more tedious resource loops.
+For survival in the early and mid-game, Oxygen Control and Water Secretion are the two Passive Biomods that deliver the fastest returns.
+Oxygen Control costs nothing to unlock and directly extends your dive time whenever you hold still, which happens more often than you might think during exploration.
+Water Secretion requires only a Water Slug scan and passively generates drinking water, eliminating one of the more tedious resource loops.

-On the Active side, Dash is available from the start and remains useful throughout the game for avoiding predator lunges.
-Electric Discharge is the standout defensive option once you can scan an Electric Geordie, delivering an 800-volt shock to deter medium and large threats.
+On the Active side, Dash comes available from the start and stays useful throughout for dodging predator lunges.
+Electric Discharge stands out as the best defensive option once you scan an Electric Geordie, delivering an 800-volt shock to deter medium and large threats.

-Camouflage is the Passive Biomod with the highest ceiling for cautious players.
-Staying still to avoid predators is already a viable tactic in survival games, and having invisibility while stationary turns that instinct into a genuine strategy.
+Camouflage offers the highest ceiling among Passive Biomods for cautious players.
+Staying still to avoid predators already works as a tactic in survival games, and having invisibility while stationary turns that instinct into a legitimate strategy.

 How many Biomods can you equip at once?

-The full picture of what is coming to the game, including new biomes and creatures that may introduce additional Biomod scan targets, is covered in the Subnautica 2 Early Access roadmap.
+The full picture of what's coming to the game, including new biomes and creatures that may introduce additional Biomod scan targets, is covered in the Subnautica 2 Early Access roadmap.
 More scan requirements and Biomods may be added as Early Access content expands.